 The American Dental Association recently published a guide to choosing your dentist in the U.S. in 4 steps.
 We have adapted this guide for Ecuador and hope it helps you to find a qualified, compassionate dentist in your part of Ecuador!
-"Dentist" can translate to "dentista", but "odontólogo" is the most commonly used word for "dentist" in Ecuador.
+"Dentista" is one word for "dentist" in Spanish, but "odontólogo" is the most commonly used word for "dentist" in Ecuador.

 Dr. Victor Carreño's office in Manta, Ecuador.